SaaS Cold Calling

 SaaS outbound should make sense only when the meetings can become pipeline.

 Pricing is set around the agreed SaaS buyer segment, deal size, and qualification standard.
-If the account list is too broad, the buyer is too junior, or the use case is unclear, Coseek should tighten the campaign before adding meeting volume.
+If the account list is too broad, the buyer is too junior, or the use case is unclear, the campaign should tighten before meeting volume scales.

 Yes, when the account list is narrow, the caller has enough context, and the meeting standard is clear before launch.
-Coseek already runs SaaS campaigns for Birdeye and Skykit, with approved monthly outcome metrics in the SaaS proof section.
+Birdeye approved SaaS outcome context is shown in the proof section.

 The rep is not asked to run a product walkthrough.
 The job is to reach the right buyer, surface current workflow and pain, confirm company and role fit, and earn a meeting with your sales team.

 Those motions reach people already showing intent.
-Coseek calls the named account universe that fits your ICP but has not raised a hand yet, then hands your team meetings with call context attached.
+We call the named account universe that fits your ICP but has not raised a hand yet, then hand your team meetings with call context attached.

 Most campaigns move from signed agreement to first calls in 2 to 4 weeks depending on ICP complexity, list approval, talk-track approval, and how much product context the rep needs before calling.

 Pricing is performance-based: you pay per qualified meeting booked, with no retainer or setup fee.
-The first invoice arrives after the first qualified meeting lands on your calendar.
+Pricing is set around the agreed buyer segment, deal size, and qualification standard.